 A candidate who has lost his/her identity or wants to renew the ID card upon expiry shall be charged such a fee.
-The candidate shall be required to submit two colored identical pass port size photographs and must fill an ID request form.

 (iv) Search fee

 A candidate who requests for an information which requires for searching of such information shall be required to pay for search fee.
 Such information may include previous performance records, receipts for payments done to the Board etc.